 Information

 Seattle Grassroots Landlords compiled this 3-page overview of municipal rental housing policy, 2014-2023.
-The decade has been an intensely unpredictable regulatory and political whirlwind, with many unintended consequences, and difficult for anyone to keep up with — including small housing providers, tenants, legislators, city staff, courts and attorneys, media, housing advocates, and the general public.
-As Seattle welcomes a new slate of council members to office in January 2024, we offer this resource for much-needed context and as a jumping off point to explore the many impacts and intricacies that need addressing in a holistic way.
+The decade has been an intensely unpredictable regulatory and political whirlwind, with many unintended consequences, and difficult for anyone to keep up with — including small housing providers, renters, legislators, city staff, courts and attorneys, media, housing advocates, and the general public.
+As Seattle welcomed a new slate of council members to office in January 2024, we offered this resource for much-needed context and as a jumping off point to explore the many impacts and intricacies that need addressing in a holistic way.

 Other Key Resources